The following information is extracted from the Centers for Disease Control and Prevention.

 Sickle cell disease affects almost all races.
 It especially affects people with ancestry from Africa; Central and South America; the Middle East; India; the Caribbean; and Mediterranean nations like Italy, Greece, and Turkey.

 Sickle cell disease is a very serious chronic blood disease.
-It can be a life threatening.
+It can be life threatening.
 It can lead to anemia (a shortage of red blood cells), causing fatigue and possibly damage to blood vessels and vital organs.
 And it often causes severe pain that can last for hours or days.

 Sickle Cell Trait